-Spring 2015 Rutgers Mini-MPA™ gives you the tools to build your successful career in management.
+Provides the tools to build your successful career in public and nonprofit management.

-Designed for experienced managers from the public, private, and nonprofit sectors, the Mini-Master of Public Administration™ (Mini-MPA™) certificate program is an accelerated, 30-hour program led by Rutgers faculty and practitioners.
-Successful course completion is accepted by the Department of Public Policy and Administration for the Executive Master in Public Administration program.
+Designed for experienced managers in the public and nonprofit sectors, the Mini-Master of Public Administration™ (Mini-MPA™) certificate program is an accelerated, 30-hour program led by Rutgers faculty and experienced practitioners.
+Successful course completion is accepted for three graduate credits toward the MPA degree, by the Rutgers-Camden Department of Public Policy and Administration.

-Courses take place on five Fridays, and include an examination of critically important topics for public managers provides participants with new skills, new ideas, and new ways of thinking about how they manage their office.
-Students engage in a program of immersion in issues that are critical to public administrators during these particularly hard economic times.
+The five-day program includes an examination of critically important topics for public managers.
+Seminars provide participants with new skills, new ideas, and new ways of thinking about how they manage their work and teams.

 The format is designed to allow for maximum interaction between faculty and participants, with limited class sizes and weekly luncheon discussions.
-Upon completion of the program, students are eligible for up to three credits toward the Rutgers-Camden EMPA program.
+Upon completion of the program, students are eligible for up to three credits toward the Rutgers-Camden Executive MPA program.

 Want to learn more?
 Read student feedback on the program.

 Please note that the order of topics and instructors is subject to change

 October 3, 2019

 Leadership/Organizational Strategy.
 Leading is more than adapting your personal style to situations.
 Managers must combine personal leadership and organizational leadership to accomplish goals in the public sector.
 A leadership expert provides both theory and practical knowledge for managers who must lead in uncertain times.
 The public sector poses new challenges for even experienced managers.
 Funding and resources are coordinated across political jurisdictions (municipal, county, state, federal) and funding sources.
 The afternoon session address skills and knowledge required for managing within and across organizations.